Cognitive Behavioral Therapy (CBT) concentrates on the connections between thought patterns, emotional state, and physical sensations.

 Starling Mental Fitness Program is designed for educators who are looking to build resilience to stress, anxiety, and depression to better manage growing stressors in the profession

-Learn why our clients chose Starling as their mental health platform by getting in touch with us – we’d love to talk.
+Learn why our clients chose Starling as their mental health platform by getting in touch with us – request a demo.